Frances Foxcroft: An Englishwoman in Vancouver’s Labour Movement

 Known to colleagues as “Frank,” she appears to have been a respected and familiar figure within labour organizations.

-Frances Foxcroft may have been in this photo, taken outside the Vancouver Labor Temple in 1913 where she worked as the telephone operator.
-Courtesy Vancouver Archives, CVA 259-1.
+Miners Liberation League outside the Vancouver Labor Temple in 1913 where Frances Foxcroft worked as the telephone operator.
+City of Vancouver Archives, CVA 259-1.

 Foxcroft’s time in Vancouver placed her at the centre of a turbulent period in British Columbia’s labour history, particularly the unrest following the death of Ginger Goodwin in 1918.
 Newspaper accounts of rioting at the Labor Temple describe escalating violence between returned soldiers and organized labour.